lphansen/ClimateUncertaintySpillover/docs/sec2/sec2_UncertainClimateDynamics.rst

-   is intended as a simple representation of the dynamics where the second state variable can be thought of as an exponentially weighted average of current and past emissions. [#fn1]_
+   is intended as a simple representation of the dynamics where the second state variable can be thought of as an exponentially weighted average of current and past emissions. [#fn2]_

    **Remark 2**

-   The approximation in :raw-latex:`\cite{Geoffroy:2013}` includes the logarithm of carbon in the atmosphere as argued for by :raw-latex:`\cite{Arrhenius:1896}` which is not directly reflected in the linear approximation to the temperature dynamics that we use.
-The pulse experiments from :raw-latex:`\cite{Joosetal:2013}` show a more than proportional change in atmospheric carbon when the pulse size is changed.
-It turns out that this is enough to approximately offset the logarithmic :raw-latex:`\citeauthor{Arrhenius:1896}` adjustment so that the long-term temperature response remains approximately proportional for small pulse sizes.
-See also :raw-latex:`\cite{Pierrehumbert:2014}` who discusses the approximate offsetting impacts of nonlinearity in temperature and climate dynamics.
+   The approximation in :cite:t:`Geoffroy:2013` includes the logarithm of carbon in the atmosphere as argued for by :cite:t:`Arrhenius:1896` which is not directly reflected in the linear approximation to the temperature dynamics that we use.
+The pulse experiments from :cite:t:`Joosetal:2013` show a more than proportional change in atmospheric carbon when the pulse size is changed.
+It turns out that this is enough to approximately offset the logarithmic :cite:author:`Arrhenius:1896` adjustment so that the long-term temperature response remains approximately proportional for small pulse sizes.
+See also :cite:t:`Pierrehumbert:2014` who discusses the approximate offsetting impacts of nonlinearity in temperature and climate dynamics.

+.. [#fn1] See equation (5) of  :cite:t:`Joosetal:2013` and  equations (1)-(3) of  :cite:t:`Pierrehumbert:2014`.   :cite:author:`Pierrehumbert:2014` puts the change in radiative forcing equal to a constant times the logarithm of the ratio of atmospheric :math:`CO_2` at date :math:`t` to atmospheric :math:`CO_2` at baseline date zero.
+His  Figures 1 and 2 illustrate how an approximation of the Earth System dynamics by three exponentials plus a constant tracks a radiative forcing induced by a pulse into the atmosphere at a baseline date from the atmosphere works quite well with half lives of approximately six, sixty five, and four hundred and fifty years.

-.. [#fn1] In independent work, \cite{DietzVenmans:2019} and \cite{BarnettBrockHansen:2020} have used such simplified approximations within an explicit economic optimization framework.
+.. [#fn2] In independent work, :cite:t:`DietzVenmans:2019` and  :cite:t:`BarnettBrockHansen:2020` have used such simplified approximations within an explicit economic optimization framework.
 The former contribution includes the initial rapid upswing in the impulse response functions.
-The latter contribution  abstracts from this.   \citeauthor{BarnettBrockHansen:2020} instead explore ways to confront uncertainty, broadly-conceived, while using the Matthews approximation.
+The latter contribution  abstracts from this.   :cite:author:`BarnettBrockHansen:2020` instead explore ways to confront uncertainty, broadly-conceived, while using the Matthews approximation.